corusm/mlops-project/reports/README.md

 * [X] Create a git repository
 * [X] Make sure that all team members have write access to the github repository
 * [X] Create a dedicated environment for you project to keep track of your packages
+* [X] Create a dedicated environment for you project to keep track of your packages
 * [X] Create the initial file structure using cookiecutter
 * [X] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
 * [X] Add a model file and a training script and get that running